todda00/meteor-collection-revisions/README.md

 keep | true | Specify a number if you wish to only retain a limited number of revisions per document.
 True = retain all revisions. *Number or Boolean* prune | false | Will delete the restored revision and all subsequent revisions. *Boolean* debug | false | Turn to true to get console debug messages. callback | undefined | Allows custom code to be executed against the revision and modifier objects before updating the collection.
+Takes two parameters: ``function(error, result)``.
+Refer to the [node mongodb driver documentation](http://mongodb.github.io/node-mongodb-native/2.2/api/Collection.html#update).

 Restoring a Revision